Skip to content

-Bivalve cadmium amplification through filter feeding — why mussels and oysters need a different threshold than finfish
+Bivalve cadmium amplification through filter feeding — why mussels and oysters carry an order-of-magnitude higher cadmium load than finfish

 Cadmium concentrations in bivalve molluscs (mussels, clams, oysters, scallops) and cephalopods (squid, octopus, cuttlefish without viscera) are consistently one-to-two orders of magnitude higher than cadmium in finfish muscle from the same waters.
 The mechanism is filter feeding: bivalves process hundreds of liters of seawater per day, concentrating dissolved and particulate-bound Cd from the water column into their soft tissue.
 EU regulation acknowledges the differential by setting a 1.0 mg/kg wet-weight Cd cap for bivalves and cephalopods (without viscera) vs the 0.05 mg/kg default for fin-fish muscle — a 20-fold permitted ceiling reflecting the biological reality that bivalves accumulate Cd at qualitatively different rates than fish do.